The Smart Woman Survival Guide

-The Smart Woman Survival Guide is a Canadian situation comedy, filmed in Toronto, Ontario, that aired from September 4, 2006, to January 5, 2008.
+The Smart Woman Survival Guide is a Canadian situation comedy, filmed in Toronto, that aired from 4 September 2006 to 5 January 2008.
 It aired on the W Network and CosmoTV.
-It was renewed for 26 further episodes before season one had finished shooting.
 The show was originally conceived as a two-act show that grew to four acts with a teaser and tag.

 Premise

 The Smart Woman Survival Guide is a half-hour hybrid that is part lifestyle and part comedy.
-Lifting the ‘Ironed Curtain’ on a Martha Stewart Living-type show, the series takes place behind the scenes of a fictional lifestyle program called Smart Woman and follows a group of women who bond over their work, lives and loves.
+Set around a Martha Stewart Living-type show called Smart Woman, the 'ironed curtain' is lifted to reveal what happens behind the scenes and follow the women who bond over their work, lives and loves.

 The series stars Tricia Braun as Lana Pearson, the demanding host of Smart Woman, and her trusty staff, producer Liz (Siobhan Murphy), associate producer Brooke (Joanne Alderson), and researcher Natalie (Laura McLean).
 As the women attempt to navigate the challenges of their personal and professional lives, the audience is presented with tips, how-tos and information for today's “smart woman”.
-When the Smart Women go into the real world to research segments for the show, they interact with real world experts who make guest appearances on the Smart Woman show.
-These include real-life Olympians, celebrity chefs and New York Times bestselling authors.
+When the Smart Women research segments for the show, they interact with real world experts who make guest appearances on the Smart Woman show.
+These include athletes, celebrity chefs and bestselling authors.